 Details on the Hybrid Learning Setup

-Hybrid learning will be synchronous learning, just as University High School used in the spring 2020 semester.
+Hybrid learning is synchronous learning, just as University High School used in the spring 2020 semester.
 Students who are learning on campus will follow the same daily schedule as students who are in e-learning.
-University High School has spent significant time this summer increasing the A/V capabilities in each classroom to facilitate the hybrid model, so students in e-learning will be able to see and participate in classes along with their on-campus peers.
+University High School spent significant time this summer increasing the A/V capabilities in each classroom to facilitate the hybrid model, so students in e-learning will be able to see and participate in classes along with their on-campus peers.

 For example, in a class of eighteen students, the teacher will have approximately nine students sitting physically distanced in the classroom as well as approximately nine students participating by Zoom through a wall-mounted television.
 E-learning students will hear and engage with the on-campus class as normal via cameras and microphones we have placed in the classrooms.
 (See photo to the right for a Photoshop-aided depiction by senior Daniel Vesper.)

-Schedule Rotation in Hybrid Model
+Spring 2021 Schedule Rotation in Hybrid Model

 In the hybrid model, we will alternate by week which hybrid learning group is on campus and which is in e-learning.
 In the schedule grid below, gold days are days when Cohort A is on campus and Cohort B is in e-learning.
 Similarly, blue days are days when Cohort B is on campus and Cohort A is in e-learning.